 YouTube is making people go viral and actually YouTube itself is going viral.
-It is the second largest search engine after Google.
+It is the second-largest search engine after Google.

-Started in year 2005 the platform now has over 2 billion monthly active users.
+Started in the year 2005 the platform now has over 2 billion monthly active users.
 YouTube has helped content creators to get exposure and also earn some revenue out of it.

 What is an API?

-Developers often use APIs to build client server applications.
+Developers often use APIs to build client-server applications.
 They may have to provide some data and then the API returns the specific information from the backend.
 Not only the information but multiple operations could be accompanied by APIs.